SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_config_timer/readme.md

   - Config Timer is initialized using \ref sl_si91x_ct_init() API.
   - After initialization, the desired counter parameters are configured using \ref sl_si91x_ct_set_configuration() API, the parameters are set through UC.
   - Match count for both the counters are configured using same @ref sl_si91x_ct_set_match_count() API.
-  - Initial duty cycle is set for PWM channels \ref RSI_MCPWM_SetDutyCycle() API.
   - The desired OCU parameters are configured using \ref sl_si91x_ct_set_ocu_configuration() API.
   - The desired OCU controls for both counters, are configured using API \ref sl_si91x_config_timer_set_ocu_control(), by changing the counter number.
   - Registers callback for enabling peak interrupt, for counter-1 using \ref sl_si91x_ct_register_callback() API.
   - Starts both the counters using API \ref sl_si91x_ct_start_on_software_trigger(), by changing the counter number.
   - After enabling OCU mode, a continuous loop for pwm output is performed.
   - It creates 2 independent PWM Outputs - CT output-0 and CT output-1.
-  - CT Output-1 will produce a square wave and CT Output-0 will produce a waveform whose duty cycle continuously varies from 100% to 0% then 0% to 100%, in steps of 1% at every 20 Milliseconds.
+  - CT Output-1 will produce a square wave and CT Output-0 will produce a waveform whose duty cycle continuously varies from 100% to 0% then 0% to 100%, in steps of 1%.
   - Connect logic analyzer to Evaluation kit board's GPIO-29 & GPIO-30 for output-0 and output-1 respectively and observe the PWM waveforms.
 - If **CT_COUNTER_MODE_USECASE** is enabled:
   - First Configuring ULP_GPIO_1 pin mux mode and direction as output.